swharden/pyABF/docs/getting-started/readme.md

 Noisy data can be filtered in software.
 This is especially helpful for inspection of evoked or spontaneuos post-synaptic currents.
-To apply low-pass filtering on a specific channel, invoke the `abf.filter.gaussian()` method a single time.
-After that, every `setSweep()` will display filtered data.
+To apply low-pass filtering on a specific channel, invoke the `abf.filter.gaussian()` method before calling `setSweep()`.

 The degree of smoothing is defined by _sigma_ (milliseconds units), passed as an argument: `abf.filter.gaussian(abf, sigma)`.

+When an ABF file is loaded its entire data is loaded into memory.
+When the gaussian filter is called, the entire data is smoothed in memory.
-Increase sigma to increase the smoothness.
-Note that calling this filter multiple times on the same ABF will make it progressively smoother, but the act is resource-intense and not recommended.
+This means calling the filter several times with the same sigma will make it progressively smoother (although extremely processor-intensive).

-Set sigma to 0 to remove all filters (the original data will be re-read from the ABF file).
+Set sigma to 0 to remove all filters.
+This will cause the original data to be re-read from the ABF file.

 **Code:**